sriya224/OCR_File_Renaming/README.md

-# Image Renaming Quick Action
+## Image Renaming Quick Action
-This project aims to automate the process of naming computerized slide image files in a histopathology lab setting, leveraging macOS Quick Actions and Apple Vision OCR to provide an accurate and user-friendly renaming workflow.
+A project created by two Bioinformatics undergraduate students at UCSD in Spring 2025 to support histopathology workflows at Glintlab.

 ## Table of Contents
 - Overview
+- Requirements
-- Installation/Requirements
+- Installation
 - Usage
 - Workflow Diagram
 - Pipeline Components